Amritsari Kulcha Recipe or Aloo Kulcha, a specialty of Amritsar, is a leavened flatbread stuffed with boiled and mashed potatoes and baked in tandoor.

-This recipe is an easy one made without using any yeast.
-So, if you are allergic to yeast or have a fear using it or do not want to use it for whatever reason then this recipe is for you.
+This stuffed Kulcha recipe is an easy one made without using any yeast.
+So, if you are allergic to yeast or not comfortable with using it for whatever reason then this recipe is for you.

 - Unlike Kulcha, Amritsari Kulcha is best served with curd and pickle.
 Though you can have veggies like Paneer Makhani or Chhole with it, optional only.